content-optimizer-gmbh/mautic-doi-plugin/README.md

 F: When will the email be sent?<br>
 A: At the moment, the email will be sent every time the form is submitted.

 We think about ways to improve this.
-Maybe we should only send the email when the contact does not have the tags, that we would add in the success case?
+Maybe we should only send the email, when the contact does not have the tags, that we would add in the success case?

-F: How do you define a "successfull" opt-in?<br>
+F: How do you define a "successful" opt-in?<br>
-When the user clicks the confirmation link, we assume that this is an success.
+A: When the user clicks the confirmation link, we assume that this is a success.

 F: What must the email look like?<br>
-There are no special requirements, just add the merge tag {doi_url} to an link.
+A: There are no special requirements, just add the merge tag {doi_url} to a link.

 ## Credits

 This plugin is made available by Content Optimizer GmbH.
-It was developped by Sebastian Fahrenkrog.
+It was developed by Sebastian Fahrenkrog.